-The aim of this event, the first of its kind, was to provide a forum to initiate a conversation between two previously unconnected groups of people: practitioners and researchers from library & information science, and those from theatre and performance studies.
+The aim of this event, the first of its kind, was to initiate a dialog between two previously unconnected groups of people: practitioners and researchers from library & information science, and those from theatre and performing arts.

-The conversation was to raise awareness of and interest in, the question of what is a document, and the theory and practice of collecting, indexing, preserving and accessing the records of performance, are understood, explored and developed by different disciplines.
+The conversation aimed to raise awareness of, and interest in, the question of what is a document, and how the theory and practice of collecting, indexing, preserving, accessing and using the records of performance, are understood, explored and developed by different disciplines.

-A greater, shared understanding of performance as a document, and the documentation of performance should in turn lead to improvements in current documentation practice, ideas for new/best practice, new ideas for teaching and research, and innovative ways for students, practitioners, researchers, academics, artists and the wider community to benefit from performance and performance archives.
+Cooperative work will lead to improvements in current documentation practice, ideas for new/best practice, new ideas for teaching and research, and innovative ways for students, practitioners, researchers, academics, artists and the wider community to benefit from performance and performance collections and archives.

 If you would like to contribute to the blog, please send your ideas, or text to Lyn Robinson or Joseph Dunne.

 - New teaching contacts, concepts, materials and ideas for masters level teaching in library & information science.

 - A second Symposium, DocPerform 2, is planned for November 2017, for which we hope to publish papers presented in a special journal issue.
 (TBA)

 Timings: Registration from 10.30, Main Sessions 11.00 – 17.00, Drinks Reception 17.00-18.00